 - 18.160.
-I do not support the deletion of Objective 27.2.7 and Policy 27.2.7.2 as sought by Submitter 632 (RCL).
+I do not support the deletion of notified Objective 27.2.7 and notified Policy 27.2.7.2 as sought by Submitter 632 (RCL).
 Both provisions provide guidance on relevant matters identified in sections 229 and 230 of the RMA, which set out the purpose of and meaning of esplanade reserves and strips.
 As a consequence, I consider that the objective and policy are effective responses in guiding plan users on these provisions of the RMA, and the need to provide for consideration to esplanade requirements at the time of subdivision. - 18.161.
-The amendments sought to Policy 27.2.7.1 by RCL, while making the policy more concise, reduces the extent of the guidance provided within the six bullet points supporting this policy.
+The amendments sought to notified Policy 27.2.7.1 by RCL, while making the policy more concise, reduces the extent of the guidance provided within the six bullet points supporting this policy.
 These bullets points are largely promulgated on the purpose structure set out in section 229 of the RMA, which set out a broad range of matters where Council may consider when taking esplanade reserves and strips at the time of subdivision.
-In my opinion, the amendments proposed by RCL to Policy 27.2.7.1 provide for a clearer policy.
-However I also consider that the bullet points should be
+In my opinion, the amendments proposed by RCL to notified Policy 27.2.7.1 provide for a clearer policy.
+However I also consider that the bullet points should be retained.
+Collectively, the changes proposed will make the policy clearer and therefore be more effective to administer.
+As a consequence, I accept, in part, submission point 632.55. - 18.162.
+I consider that collectively, notified Objective 27.2.7 and Policies 27.2.7.1 and 27.2.7.2 are effective in responding to matters raised under section 229 and 230 of the RMA and therefore should be retained. - 18.163.
+These recommended amendments are shown in the Revised Chapter at Appendix 1.

-176 Submission point 632.32 and 632.33.